-Psychology is a diverse field with career options ranging from research and healthcare to social service and public policy, and we offer three different concentrations for our majors to choose from.
-Our students receive strong support for high-level research and internship experiences, and Cornell's block plan further extends these opportunities.
+Psychology is a diverse field with career options ranging from research and healthcare to social service and public policy, and we offer three separate tracks for our majors to choose from:

 One Course At A Time

 Cornell’s One Course At A Time curriculum allows us to use class time flexibly to fit the subject rather than fitting the subject into rigid 50-minute class periods.
 Most class periods are a mixture of short lectures, film clips, demonstrations, and small group discussion, but the block plan makes other ways of using class time possible.
 In some class periods students may watch a feature length film and discuss the psychological principles shown in the film.
 In other class periods, students may use their psychological knowledge to train a virtual rat or to practice counseling skills they have learned in class.

 One Course At A Time also makes it possible for classes to take full-day field trips.
 And the schedule is ideal for internships.
 Psychology students who complete an internship at Cornell can work full time on-site for a block or longer, and thus be more completely integrated with the activities of the agencies and the other staff members.